WFH to WFA: Working From Anywhere (Not Just Home)

 Twitter, Facebook, Shopify, Siemens, and State Bank of India have announced that they will make remote work permanent even after a vaccine is available 🤙🏽

-This article can provide a guide to better understand how leaders can capture the upside of WFA while overcoming the challenges:
+This article can provide a guide to better understand how leaders can capture the upside of WFA (working from anywhere) while overcoming the challenges:

 If you are a digital nomad and your computer breaks down, you’ll need to be able to access your documents on any device.